 The Museum’s collection also includes the work of regional photographer Ernst Peterson; objects from an early fraternal organization; a wood hand tool collection; agricultural implements; military uniforms and accessories; portraits and paintings; numerous Victorian era household fixtures; dry goods; and vintage clothing.

 For possible donations email a short description to the Collections Committee.
 Please indicate how it relates to the valley’s history, along with photos of the item(s).
-Send to firstname.lastname@example.org.
+Send to email@example.com.
 Or mail to Ravalli County Museum, Attn: Collections Manager, 205 Bedford St., Hamilton, MT 59840.
-Thank you for your understanding and patience during this unprecedented time.
 For questions, please email Collections, or leave us a message at (406) 363-3338, Ext.
 18.

 Ravalli County Museum houses a variety of archival material suited to the needs of researchers.
 Resources include a vast newspaper collection dating to the late 1800s, a Vertical File of local interest topics and obituaries, and a card catalog, accessible via a searchable database.
 Other archive materials include original documents, certificates, contracts, correspondence, deeds, magazines, maps, historic photos and photo albums, pamphlets, scrapbooks, genealogical sources, a Hamilton Architectural Survey, and a non-lending library of books and publications of regional interest.